Mollington, Cheshire: History

 The village previously consisted of two separate settlements.
 Great Mollington was formerly known as Mollington Tarrant and was a township in the parish of Backford.
 It had a population of 111 in 1801, and 122 in 1851.

 Little Mollington (Mollington Banastre) was a township in the parish of St. Mary on the Hill, Wirral Hundred.
 Its population was previously 23 in 1801, 16 in 1851 and 44 in 1901.

 Both settlements were combined into Mollington civil parish in 1901 with a total population of 232, increasing to 335 in 1951 and 663 in 2001.

+It is historically significant as one of the key locations for the origins and global spread of a religious movement.
+The Restoration Movement was initially led, in Britain, from Mollington after several separate churches coordinated into a national movement.
+At the first Cooperative Meeting of the British Churches of Christ in Edinburgh in 1842, John Davies of Mollington was elected as the President and served in this role until his death in 1865.
+He corresponded with and hosted various key figures of the movement, such as Alexander Campbell and Joseph Bryant Rotherham, at The Willows, his home in Mollington, even helping to convert some of them there (such as Rotherham) and playing a prominent role in its development and spread globally, especially among the then-colonies of the British Empire where the majority of the Churches of Christ's footprint of over 3,000,000 people remains today.
+The Willows still stands and is a Grade II listed building.

 Mollington railway station, linking the village directly with Chester and with Liverpool via the Wirral, was closed on 7 March 1960; the station building is now a private residence.

 In 1982, Mollington became the first place in Britain to have a Neighbourhood Watch scheme, following the success of similar programmes in North America.